Maryland has enacted Child Support Guidelines to determine the amount of support that must be paid by each parent within certain income levels.

 The goal of a child support order is to allocate a fair amount to each parent based on his or her income, with the child’s needs factored into the final number.

-Our attorneys with help you navigate through the mathematics and the reality of what it truly costs to raise a child, as well as analyze more complex situations that may not be easily determined from the Guidelines.
+Our attorneys with help you navigate through the mathematics of the Maryland Child Support Guidelines, as well as analyze more complex situations that may not be easily determined from the Guidelines.